Jessica Simpson: Public image

+Philanthropy

-In April 2004, Simpson performed in VH1's benefit concert Divas Live 2004 alongside Ashanti, Cyndi Lauper, Gladys Knight, Joss Stone and Patti LaBelle to support the Save the Music Foundation.
-In May 2004, Simpson did a benefit concert to aid the Skin Care Foundation.
-In March 2007, Simpson donated a new Chrysler minivan to the Elim orphanage in Nuevo Laredo.
-Simpson is Soles4Souls's Ambassador and participated in autographing shoes to donate the money from communities across the United States.
-Simpson also works with Make-A-Wish Foundation.
+In April 2004, Simpson performed at VH1's benefit concert Divas Live 2004, alongside Ashanti, Cyndi Lauper, Gladys Knight, Joss Stone, and Patti LaBelle, in support of the Save the Music Foundation.
+The following month, she performed a benefit concert in support of the Skin Care Foundation.

+In March 2007, Simpson donated a Chrysler minivan to the Elim orphanage in Nuevo Laredo.
+She has also served as an ambassador for Soles4Souls, participating in fundraising efforts for the organization, and has worked with the Make-A-Wish Foundation.